0

 In the garden, ensure there are no piles of dead leaves or wood adjoining the property.
 Like Woodlice, Silverfish are comfortable under rocks, inside rotting wood or leaf piles.

-Why do I have silverfish?
+Why do I Have Silverfish?

 If Silverfish have moved into your house or flat, it means two things.